April · Fair Housing Month

 The setupYour buyer is 50.
 They love a unit in a 55+ community.
 The HOA cites the "80/20 rule" and you assume that means a younger buyer can always take the remaining 20%.

 The realityHOPA (Housing for Older Persons Act, 1995) allows up to 20% of units to be under 55 — it doesn't require the community to accept anyone under 55.
 Many communities set stricter rules: every unit must have a 55+ resident, or only one age band.
-You verify with the HOA, not with assumptions.
+Verification runs through the HOA, not through assumptions.

-Your moveConfirm the community's written age policy before writing an offer.
+A fair-housing moveAn agent following fair housing confirms the community's written age policy before writing an offer.
 HOPA-qualified communities must publish the policy and re-verify residents at least every two years.
-Get the current certification in writing for your file.
+The current certification lives in the file, in writing.

 Disability · FHA & ADA